2002–2004 SARS outbreak: Hong Kong

+On 17 March, an international network of 11 laboratories was established to determine the cause of SARS and develop potential treatments.

 On 25 March, Hong Kong authorities stated that nine tourists had contracted the disease from a mainland Chinese man who had boarded the same plane on 15 March, Air China Flight 112 to Beijing.
-The Singapore Government started to enforce compulsory quarantine of any infected person.

 On 27 March, Arthur K. C. Li, head of the Hong Kong Education and Manpower Bureau, announced cancellation of all classes in educational institutions.
 The Ministry of Education in Singapore announced that all primary schools, secondary schools, and junior colleges were to be shut until 6 April 2003.
 Polytechnics and universities were not affected.
-On 29 March, Urbani died in Bangkok of a heart attack.
+On 29 March, Urbani died in Bangkok.

 On 30 March, Hong Kong authorities quarantined estate E of the Amoy Gardens housing estate due to a massive (200+ cases) outbreak in the building.
 The balcony was completely closed and guarded by the police.
 The residents of the building were later transferred to the quarantined Lei Yue Mun Holiday Camp and Lady MacLehose Holiday Village on 1 April because the building was deemed a health hazard.

 Most of the cases were linked to apartments with a north-western orientation which shared the same sewage pipe.
 According to government officials, the virus was brought into the estate by an infected kidney patient (the type of kidney illness was not specified) after discharge from Prince of Wales Hospital, who visited his elder brother living on the seventh floor.
 Through excretion, the virus spread through drainage.
 One theory speculated that the virus was spread by airborne transmission, through dried up U-shaped P-traps in the drainage system which a maritime breeze blew into the estate's balconies and stairwell ventilation.
 It was confirmed that the virus spread via droplets, but this later outbreak made officials question the possibility that the virus could be spread through the air.